 Which One Should You Use

-For most iPhone users who want faster alerts without spending a lot: Spottable’s Starter plan ($4.99/month) is the lowest entry price in this comparison.
-Scout ($6.99/month) is worth considering if you prefer cross-platform coverage or want polling speeds faster than hourly.
+For most buyers on iPhone or desktop Chrome who want a better Marketplace workflow without spending a lot upfront: Spottable is the easiest place to start because it is free first, then upgrades into saved searches and notifications only when you want the automation.
+Scout ($6.99/month) is worth considering if you prefer cross-platform mobile coverage or want polling speeds faster than hourly.
 Spottable makes more sense if you want AI analysis alongside the alerts — help distinguishing good deals from overpriced or suspicious ones.

 For Android users: Scout or Flipify, with the caveat about Flipify’s base-plan delays.